 Thousands of marriages happen every day in the United States.
-But only one wedding took place at an REI store on a December day last year.
+But only one wedding took place at an REI store on a December day in 2017.

 Nicole Armstead-Williams and Caleb Williams first met in 2010 at an open mic night at a bar in Washington, D.C.—Nicole was working and Caleb was performing with his band.
 But they didn’t go on their first date until a few years later, after Nicole saw Caleb’s band play again and reintroduced herself.
 “It sounds cliché, and he never believes me, but I absolutely knew after the first date: This person is going to significantly change my life.
 I knew that I wanted to be with him every day after that first day,” Nicole said.